 A very useful aspect of the orientation was that I got to meet many of the folks I’ll be working with on the Ice.
 Nice folks.

 Finally, the orientation ended and we boarded busses to the Denver Airport.
 Standing in a very very long line, American Airlines did a nice job with our group check-in.
-That was important, since our bags were being checked together (and bonded) so that they could go straight through to Christchurch.
-That saved us a lot of hassle schlepping our bags from place to place at various airports.

 Flights were all on time, although the waits at Denver and LAX seemed interminable.
 After 14+ hours on the Quantas flight to Sydney, we had less than 1 hours on the ground before boarding another flight for Christchurch.
 However, since we didn’t have to go through customs or immigration there, it seems like we all made it.